McConnell’s Education and Training Team cultivates excellence with AF-level award

 |0

-This work, McConnell’s Education and Training Team cultivates excellence with AF-level award [Image 3 of 3], by A1C Patrick ONeill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, McConnell’s Education and Training Team cultivates excellence with AF-level award, by A1C Patrick ONeill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.